Transient growth in diabatic boundary layers with fluids at supercritical pressure: Non-modal analysis

-The impact of a diabatic wall is more pronounced in the subcritical regime of Fig.~\ref{fig:20}(a), where both wall cooling and wall heating cause $G$ to increase more than in the supercritical regime of Fig.~\ref{fig:20}(c).~Interestingly, it is found that the lowest value of $G_{opt}$ is not obtained for an isothermal boundary layer but with a slightly negative wall-temperature gradient in the supercritical regime.~With respect to the optimal growth, it is evident how $\beta_{opt}$ shifts to higher or lower values in case of wall heating in the subcritical or supercritical regime, respectively.~Instead, $\beta_{opt}$ remains unaffected by a reduction of the wall temperature, especially in the subcritical regime.~Values of $\beta_{opt}$ and $x_{opt}$ reveal an opposite behavior for the subcritical and supercritical regimes, as they are directly dependent on the boundary-layer thickness. \\ A similar investigation is performed for the transcritical wall-heating case T09w105, which was previously presented in Fig.~\ref{fig:fig3}(d).~Here, the free-stream temperature is kept constant at $T^*_\infty/T^*_{pc}=0.90$, whereas the wall temperature is increased in the gas-like regime.~Consequently, the height at which the Widom line is crossed in relation to the boundary-layer thickness, i.e.,~$y_{WL}/\delta_{99}$, rises.~Results are reported in Fig.~\ref{fig:20}(b) at four different wall temperatures.~Note that the optimal spanwise wavenumber is not varying for the oblique streaks, maintaining the value of case T09w105.~With respect to the optimal location, a shift to higher values is noticed with enhanced wall heating.\\ From Fig.~\ref{fig:20}(b), we recognize that a wall-temperature increase above $T^*{pc}$, is only associated to a moderate $G_{opt}$-gain despite the stronger mean-flow gradients.~Remarkably, just after the Widom line is crossed, optimal growth shifts to finite frequencies.~Moreover, we observe streamwise-modulated streaks up to $T^*_w/T^*_{pc}=1.10$, with a marginal increase in optimal frequency.~From there on, the energy amplification at very low frequency begins to dominate before $G_{opt}$ is found at $\omega=0$.~Hence, optimal streamwise-independent streaks with $\Psi=\ang{0}$ are obtained for a wall-heating factor $T^*_w/T^*_\infty$ greater than $1.22$.\\ The wall-normal profiles of optimal input and output disturbances at $T^*_w/T^*_{pc}=1.01$ and $T^*_w/T^*_{pc}=1.15$ are displayed in Figs.~\ref{fig:21}(a,b) and (c,d), respectively.~The chosen Reynolds number is $Re_\delta=300$.~For $T^*_w/T^*_{pc}=1.01$, since $G_{opt}$ is found at $\omega=\omega_{opt} \approx 0.01$, the Orr mechanism is still at play, resulting in a small, yet non-zero, streamwise velocity and a larger spanwise velocity for the input perturbations.~The latter, in turn, leads to cross-stream inclination of the perturbation structures, as observed in Figs.~\ref{fig:fig10}(a--c).~Conversely, in case $T^*_w/T^*_{pc}=1.15$, optimal amplifications are found at zero frequency with $\hat{u}_{in}=0$ and a smaller $\hat{w}_{in}$ than in Fig.~\ref{fig:21}(a).~Despite the Widom line moving away from the wall, the shape of the input disturbances remains nearly identical, as previously discovered in Ref.~\cite{Tumin2} for compressible ideal-gas boundary layers.~On the other hand, the output profiles are greatly affected by the different transcritical wall heating.~The amplitude of the density perturbation (purple dash-dotted line) at the Widom line increases with its local base-flow gradient, i.e.,~$\partial \bar{\rho}/\partial y|_{WL}$ at $T^*_w/T^*_{pc}=1.15$ is $1.5$ times larger than at $T^*_w/T^*_{pc}=1.01$.~As a consequence, the stronger the wall heating beyond the Widom line, the larger the strength of the density streaks.~Regarding the output streamwise velocity perturbation (yellow dotted line), we recognize that its largest peak has moved from the middle of the boundary layer in Fig.~\ref{fig:21}(b) to the Widom line in Fig.~\ref{fig:21}(d).~This is due to a stronger vortex-tilting term ($|\partial \bar{u}/\partial y \cdot \partial \hat{v}_{in}/\partial z|$) around the Widom line, caused by much larger perturbation strain rate away from the wall.~Thus, the highest increase in $\hat{\omega}_y$ takes place around the Widom line.~The second peak of $\hat{u}_{out}$ in the middle of the boundary layer is now less amplified compared to case $T^*_w/T^*_{pc}=1.01$. \\
+To highlight the influence of transcritical wall heating on the optimal perturbations, the wall-normal profiles of optimal input and output disturbances at $T^*_w/T^*_{pc}=1.01$ and $T^*_w/T^*_{pc}=1.15$ are displayed in Figs.~\ref{fig:21}(a,b) and (c,d), respectively.
+The Reynolds number is $Re_\delta=300$.
+At $T^*_w/T^*_{pc}=1.01$, with $G_{opt}$ at $\omega_{opt} \approx 0.01$, the Orr mechanism results in small but non-zero streamwise velocity and larger spanwise velocity for the input perturbations, causing cross-stream inclination of the perturbation structures (Figs.~\ref{fig:fig10}(a--c)).
+At $T^*_w/T^*_{pc}=1.15$, optimal amplifications are found at zero frequency with $\hat{u}_{in}=0$ and a smaller $\hat{w}_{in}$ than in Fig.~\ref{fig:21}(a).
+Despite the Widom line moving away from the wall, the input disturbances' shape remains nearly identical, as seen in Ref.~\cite{Tumin2} for compressible ideal-gas boundary layers.
+On the other hand, the output profiles are greatly affected by different transcritical wall heating.
+The amplitude of the density perturbation (purple dash-dotted line) at the Widom line increases with its local base-flow gradient, with $\partial \bar{\rho}/\partial y|_{WL}$ at $T^*_w/T^*_{pc}=1.15$ being $1.5$ times larger than at $T^*_w/T^*_{pc}=1.01$, resulting in stronger density streaks.
+Regarding the output streamwise velocity perturbation (yellow dotted line), its peak shifts from the middle of the boundary layer in Fig.~\ref{fig:21}(b) to the Widom line in Fig.~\ref{fig:21}(d), due to a stronger vortex-tilting term ($|\partial \bar{u}/\partial y \cdot \partial \hat{v}_{in}/\partial z|$) around the Widom line, driven by larger perturbation strain rate away from the wall.
+Thus, the highest increase in $\hat{\omega}_y$ occurs around the Widom line, with the secondary peak of $\hat{u}_{out}$ in the boundary layer's center being less amplified compared to case $T^*_w/T^*_{pc}=1.01$.